qc-lab/QHyper/docs/source/index.rst

 Introduction
 =================

-QHyper is a python which main goal is to make easier conducting experiments.
+QHyper is a python library which main goal is to make easier conducting experiments.
 Focuses on quantum algorithms, allows also to use classical solvers.

 .. code-block:: python